melanchall/drywetmidi/README.md

 # DryMIDI

 DryMIDI is the .NET library to work with MIDI files.
-You need to understand MIDI file structure to effectively work with the library since it operates by low-level MIDI objects like message and track chunk.
-You will not find here any high-level entities like note or chord.
+You need to understand MIDI file structure to effectively work with the library since it operates by low-level MIDI objects like *message* and *track chunk*.

 The library is under MIT license so you can do whatever you want with it.